BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 ARTICLE I – Organization and Officers

 Section 1.
-Executive Board
+Executive Officers

-Section 2 Area Directors
+Section 2.
+Area Directors

 ARTICLE II – Meetings

 Section 1.
-General Membership meetings
+General Membership Meetings

 Section 2.
-Area meetings
+Area Meetings

 (a) Area Directors shall hold meetings during the Fall and Spring.
 Additional meetings may be held at the call of the Area Directors if they do not conflict with the general membership meetings.